myersm0/sf/README.md

 Inspired by my days as a cyclist in San Francisco.

-## Why flat directories?

-Instead of encoding meaning into paths, meaning lives in metadata (`.meta.json`) and in the documentation within each directory.
-Search — both semantic and metadata-filtered — replaces browsing.
-Co-access patterns uncover implicit relationships: directories you tend to visit together become associated automatically.

-This sounds counterintuitive, but the advantages are considerable:

-- You never waste time choosing where to put something.
-- You never lose track of something because you filed it under the wrong parent.
+## Core principles
+Every directory you make with this scheme is named with a stable, meaningless hex _key_ and lives at a single level.
+There's no hierarchy to organize or reorganize.
+Meaning lives in metadata, in the documentation you write, and in co-access patterns — how you move around the directories as you work.
+This creates much richer relationships than you could ever capture in names or in fixed hierarchical relationships, both of which are limited in expressiveness and brittle.

-- You can freely associate a directory with multiple topics, projects, or contexts through tags and co-access, rather than being forced into a single hierarchy.
-- Because folder names ("keys") are stable, every reference to a directory — in scripts, notes, other projects — remains valid forever (except in the case of user error, data loss, etc)
+Directories can associate freely with any number of topics, projects, or contexts, rather than being forced into a single parent.
+Because keys are permanent, every reference to a directory — in scripts, notes, other projects — remains valid forever.
+Your projects may change unpredictably over time but your directory structures can remain stable.

-- Writing good documentation pays off directly: the richer your READMEs and metadata, the better your search results
+The system rewards good documentation habits: the richer your READMEs and metadata, the better your search results and the semantic relationships that will be discovered.

 ## Installation
 ```bash